cooperative-computing-lab/vine-cms-analysis-stack/README.md

-[pixi](https://pixi.sh) reproduces the same conda-forge environment from `vine_reduce`'s own `pyproject.toml`/`pixi.lock`, so it's an alternative to Option A when you'd rather have the exact dependency versions pinned and managed for you.
+[pixi](https://pixi.sh) reproduces the same conda-forge environment from `vine_reduce`'s own `pyproject.toml`/`pixi.lock`, so it's an alternative to Option A for when the exact dependency versions should be pinned and managed automatically.

 ```bash
 # Install pixi, if you don't already have it